Serpopovici163/blog/_posts/2022-10-01-brz-head-unit.md

 hidden: true
 ---

 This page outlines the process of modifying the BRZ's stock head unit to contain custom components.
-I maintained the casing of the original head unit to avoid designing custom mounting hardware and alleviate the need to reverse engineer the casing design.
+I maintained the casing of the original head unit to avoid designing custom mounting hardware and alleviate the need to reverse engineer the casing/mounting point dimensions.

 ## Architecture